-The main reason that comes to your mind is probably deforestation, and for a good reason.
+The main reason that probably comes to your mind when you think about palm oil is probably deforestation, and for a good reason.
 Palm oil plantations are one of the world’s major drivers of deforestation.
 It is the leading cause of deforestation in Indonesia and Malaysia, the two largest producers of palm oil.
 56% of all deforestation on the island of Borneo, which is shared between the two countries, is due to palm oil plantations, and an area roughly the size of Germany has been deforested throughout the whole of the Indonesian archipelago.

 An investigation of palm oil expansion between 1990 and 2005 found that 60% of the expansion occurred in primary tropical rainforest, meaning that fresh rainforest was being deforested.
-Palm oil companies generally prefer to clear primary rainforest rather than situate their plantations on degraded areas or grasslands, because then they don’t need to use as much fertilizer because the forests are cleared using slash-and-burn, and the ash from burning fertilizes the soil.
+Palm oil companies generally prefer to clear primary rainforest rather than situate their plantations on degraded areas or grasslands, because then they don’t need to use as much fertilizer due to the forests being cleared using slash-and-burn, with the ash from burning fertilizing the soil.
 The cost of cutting down the forest is also subsidized by the profit that can be gained from selling the wood.

-Slash-and-burn causes air pollution, due to the smoke produced, and the deforested areas suffer from soil erosion due to the absence of tree roots.
-A lot of the deforested areas previously contained peat swamps, and draining these leads to greenhouse gas emissions as they are carbon sinks, meaning they remove CO2 from the atmosphere and store it.
+Slash-and-burn of course, causes air pollution, due to the smoke produced, and the deforested areas cleared for palm oil growth often suffer from soil erosion due to the absence of tree roots.
+Beyond this, many deforested areas in affected regions previously contained peat swamps, and draining these leads to greenhouse gas emissions as they act as carbon sinks, meaning they remove CO2 from the atmosphere and store it.
 The draining, burning, and conversion of these peat swamps to palm oil plantations has caused Indonesia to become the third highest CO2 emitting country in the world.